 There are many things to do in the car during a long road trip to help pass the time.
 Here are 12 of the best road trip games that’ll make that trip feel shorter.

 This car game requires a little preparation, but it’s a great time killer.
 Using a printed map of all 10 provinces (you can download this printable map of the country), the passengers remain on the lookout for licence plates from each province.
-The first person to spot a plate from a new province calls it out, then they color in the province on the map.
+The first person to spot a plate from a new province calls it out, then they colour in the province on the map.

 The first person to fill their entire map wins the game.